swt-initiative31/documents/results/GTK.md

  part of `wingdi.h`.
  -The printer code in Windows SWT needs to be rewritten using the appropriate GTK APIs for Windows.
 In case appropriate GTK APIs are not found then need to use win32 APIs to support the case.
  GTK on Windows offers callback-based printing at the API level but relies on job-based printing via Win32 at the implementation level.
 SWT using GTK at API level (This has to be rechecked)
- Two standalone GTK applications were created using C and Java to test printer operations on Windows OS. which are not completely working yet.
+ Two standalone GTK applications were created using C and Java to test printer operations on Windows OS.
+Basic operation of printing the text is working.
+Print to pdf and print to printer is working

 ### Achievements